carsonchan12345/Useless-Pokemon/README.md

 Only necessary informations or methods can be called in other class.
 E.g. Addpokemon() in player class and Isend() in Capture class.

 Using public and private field dynamically can ensure the class can still interact with others while providing encapsulation features.
+#### Other design patterns will be illustrated in the component part
 #### Class reuse
 The resuse case mainly in the core part.
 Some frequently used methods are provided in the core class so that it doesn't need to code everytime from scratch in other classes.
 E.g. Addpokemon(), Delpokemon().